-The reverse circulation drilling programme is proceeding as scheduled with the proposed ten holes at Notlor (EPM 13137) completed for a total of 1133 metres.
+The reverse circulation drilling programme is proceeding as scheduled with the proposed ten holes at Notlor completed for a total of 1133 metres.
 The Notlor programme was designed to test existing mineralised zones for depth and strike extension, grade and lode consistency.

-Superficial drill chip logging during the drill rig supervision has noted sulphide occurences in the majority of holes completed.
+Preliminary drill chip logging has noted sulphide mineralisation in the majority of holes completed.